Azure-Samples/apptemplates-microservices-spring-app-on-AzureSpringApps/README.md

 - [Git latest](https://git-scm.com/)
 - [jq utility latest](https://stedolan.github.io/jq/download/)

+For environment, Codespace and Ubuntu/WSL2 are recommended to use.
+At Codespace, run `chmod +x dotenv` before you start

 ### Installation

 Before you start, install/udpate the Azure Spring Apps extension for the Azure CLI using following commands